Zondax/cosmos-sdk/docs/architecture/adr-071-cryptography-v2.md

 ### Backwards Compatibility

 Some packages will need a medium to heavy refactor to be compatible with this ADR.
-In short, every package that uses the current sdk's version of _Keyring_ will need to be adapted to use the new Keyring and CryptoProvider interfaces.
+In short, packages using _Keyring_ (current SDK) will need to be adapted to use the new Keyring and CryptoProvider interfaces.
 Other special cases where a refactor will be needed, are the ones that make use crypto components in isolation like the  _PrivateKey_ and _PublicKey_ structs to sign and verify transactions respectively.